CIRES Graduate Student Research Award Program

 - Research proposal quality.

 - The proposal should be innovative, feasible, and student-led.
 It should also be clear and concise.

-Congratulations to our 2017 CIRES Graduate Research Award recipients!
+Congrats to our 2018 CIRES Graduate Research Award recipients!

 - Tobin Hammer (Noah Fierer, CIRES Fellow, Ecology and Evolutionary Biology).
 Topic: The role of gut bacteria in passion-vine butterfly pollination.

 - Jake Flood (Shelley Copley, CIRES Fellow, Molecular, Cellular and Developmental Biology).
 Topic: How do microbes tolerate the stresses involved in the degradation of pentachlorophenol (PCP)?